-Unfortunately, this model exhibited a few design features which prevented it from becoming a success.
+Unfortunately, this model incorporated a few design issues which prevented it from becoming a success.
 To begin with, it featured a very heavy almost solid cast iron piston which was not conducive to low vibration levels, even with the designer's use of a counterbalanced crankweb.
 In this, it followed the pattern established previously with the sideport diesel models described earlier.
 It would appear that Tommerup Clausen had not yet come to appreciate the importance of minimizing an engine's reciprocating weight.

 In addition, clearance “steps” were milled in the piston crown to serve as deflectors for incoming mixture entering the cylinder via the two transfer ports.
 The “steps” created in this way destroyed the combustion chamber shape by creating peripheral pockets on opposite sides which limited both compression ratio and combustion efficiency.
-A volumetric check of the compression ratio of my example gave a figure of only 6 to 1, which is very marginal indeed for a glow-plug motor.
+A volumetric check of the compression ratio of my example gave a figure of only just over 6 to 1, which is very marginal indeed for a glow-plug motor.

 The crankshaft ran in two bronze bushings inserted from front and rear, but was made a little too flimsy for adequate strength and stability, especially given the very heavy piston with its attendant high reciprocating loadings.
-Consequently, failures were by no means unheard-of.
+Consequently, failures were by no means unheard of.
 In addition, the lower cylinder liner was made too thin for adequate structural stability, particularly in view of the two long vertical cutaways which formed the bypass passages.
 This was in fact a characteristic problem with all of the Viking engines – we noted it earlier in the context of the original 2.5 cc diesel model.

 In the case of the 3.2 cc glow-plug model, this issue was alleviated to some degree by the fact that the cylinder was vertically located by a thick annular expansion at the top which bore upon the top of the installation bore in the upper crankcase.
 This relieved the lower cylinder of any installation stresses.